Benjamin T. Laney: Life and career

 During the Laney administration, the Public Utilities Commission was formed and funds were appropriated for a stadium to be built in Little Rock.
 Plans were also formed for the construction of an official Governor's Mansion.
 Laney successfully ran for reelection in 1946.
 He defeated J. M. Malone in the primary, having polled 125,444 votes, or 64.6 percent of the total.
 Laney then overwhelmed the Republican W. T. Mills, 128,029 (84.1 percent) to 24,133 (15.9 percent) in the gubernatorial general election.
 Three Republicans gained seats in the Arkansas House of Representatives, having represented Madison, Newton, and Searcy counties.

 Laney sat out a gubernatorial term and unsuccessfully attempted to regain office in 1950, but he failed to unseat the more liberal Democratic incumbent, Sidney Sanders McMath.
 McMath received 298,559 votes (64 percent) to Laney's 112,651 (34.4 percent).
 Despite having previously served two terms, Laney campaigned against McMath under the slogan, "Re-Elect Ben Laney Governor, For a Second Time."
-After defeating Laney, McMath then trounced the Republican nominee, the young planter Jefferson W. Speck of Frenchmans Bayou in Mississippi County.

 In 1948, Laney was a top choice to serve as the Dixiecrat presidential nominee.
 At first, he balked and told reporters he would not attend the breakaway convention.
 However, he changed his mind and made the trip to Birmingham, Alabama.
 Then he hesitated again and remained in his hotel room.
 He did not attend the convention and formally withdrew his name from consideration before the nomination was made.
 The nomination ultimately fell to Strom Thurmond, then the governor of South Carolina.

 Laney was a delegate to the 1969 Arkansas Constitutional Convention.